Okay, you saw an ad in your favorite music magazine about singing competitions in your area. Now, you wonder if you should enter.

 But, we’ll leave those competitions for another time.

 Let’s take a quick look at the pros & cons of entering competitions for vocalists.
 Then, you can make a better decision.

-If you’re considering a singing career, you might be wondering if singing competitions are really worth it.
+If you’re considering a career in vocal music, you might be wondering if singing competitions are really worth it.